grandeurdev/js-sdk/README.md

 ```

 ## auth
-This class provides access to the auth feature of Grandeur Cloud.
+This class provides access to the auth feature of Grandeur.
 Simply get a reference to the auth class by calling `auth()` method with the project object.
 This is illustrated as below

 ```javascript
 // Get reference to the auth class